NathanPerrier/IA1-Weather-App-Django/README.md

 8. Open your web browser and visit `http://localhost:8000/`.

-9. When you make changes , you will need to rebuild the Docker images and restart the Docker containers.
+9. When you make changes, you will need to rebuild the Docker images and restart the Docker containers.
 You can do this with `docker-compose down` and then `docker-compose up --build`.

 ### NOTE